Courses

 • Private healthcare services are owned by organisations, and the cost of private healthcare services is higher.
 Due to the high prices of the available services, every person in the country is unable to afford them.
 People with a lower economic background borrow money when they need private health services.

 • Private services encourage practices for profit.
 In government-owned hospitals, cheaper alternatives are available.
-Some examples of immoral practices are being practised by doctors in the private sector which include prescribing unnecessary medicines, injections or saline bottles when in fact cheaper oral medicines can suffice for treatment.
+Some examples of immoral practices are being practised by doctors in the private sector which include prescribing unnecessary medicines, injections, or saline bottles when in fact cheaper oral medicines can suffice for treatment.

 • According to data, around 20% of the population is capable of affording the medicines required for treatment in a private healthcare service centre.

-• The cost of treatment in the private hospital might become an economical burden.
+• The cost of treatment in the private hospital might become an economic burden.
 According to a survey, 40% of the people who had to be admitted to a hospital for some kind of injury or illness either had to sell their property or borrow money to pay for the expenses of the treatment.

 • For poor people, it might be a cause of anxiety and distress.